Amaranth (Amaranthus sp).

 - It has a rapidly growing root system.

-- The seed of Amaranth remains viable for a long time.
+- The seed remains viable for a long time.

-- In warmer climates it grows all year-round.
+- In warm climates it grows all the year-round.

 Redroot Pigweed.